kvinay7/interview-preparation/DBMS.md

   - Supports relationships between entities
   - Supports queries and transactions
 - A database provides persistence — storing data so that it survives program restarts, crashes, and time.
-- In backend systems, database usually means disk-based storage: HDD / SSD, Not RAM.
+- In backend systems, database usually means disk-based storage: HDD / SSD, Not RAM and databases act as the source of truth shared across users, devices, and services.

 ## File System
 A system used by OS to store and organize files on storage devices.